moricho/moricho.github.io/index.md

 - December, 2019 - January 2020: __software engineer intern at AbemaTV__
   - belonged to Ad Association of AbemaTV and participated in launch of a new big feature
   - developed a few microservices in Go on Kubernetes
+  - improved observability, planned load test and build load environment for more production ready microservice.
+    - observability: introduced distributed tracing(OpenCensus/StackdriverTrace), profiling(pprof) and build monitoring system(Prometheus, Grafana).
-  - build load environment: made scenarios, prepared the production equivalent data, and got loads on the system with Locust
+    - load test: made scenarios, prepared the production equivalent data, and got loads on the system with Locust
-  - tuned the performance of the application, Envoy parameter and pod replica size based on the load test
+    - tuning: tuned the performance of the application, Envoy parameter and pod replica size based on the load test
   - developed a helper application with TypeScript, Cloud Function, Cloud Pub/Sub, Terraform, etc
 - September, 2019 - October 2019: __software engineer intern at Recruit Technologies__
   - replaced legacy system to new system using ECS Fargate